isomerpages/csa-csro-licensing/index.md

       id: infopic
-      description: CSRO has launched a calculator and documents checklist to aid licensees in determining the due date(s) and document(s) required to notify the Licensing Officer.
+      description: CSRO has launched a calculator and documents checklist to aid licensees in determining the due date(s) and document(s) required to notify a change.
-      button: click here for checker
+      button: Access the checker here
       url: https://go.gov.sg/csro-calculator-for-changes
       image: /images/EDM_Launch_of_New_Checker.jpg
       alt: Image alt text